 Facial reconstructive surgery is a term encompassing all procedures that help to address trauma, genetic abnormalities, and illnesses that affect the face.
 Your doctor may be able to restore functions such as smiling, blinking, comfortable eating, and speech.

 The face is a complex network of intertwining parts that work together so you can interact with your environment.
-This means that the surgeon can target nerves, bone, ligaments, skin, and soft tissue in the face to restore functionality and appearance.
+This means that the surgeon can target nerves, bones, ligaments, skin, and soft tissue in the face to restore functionality and appearance.

 Nose Surgery